A Cutting-Edge Next Generation Firewall

 SOC Lite

 Sangfor believes the firewall should make life easier for security administrators.
-Sangfor's NGFW integrates a SOC (Security Operations Center) Lite feature to simplify security operations and response.
+Sangfor Network Secure integrates a SOC Lite feature to simplify security operations and incident response.

-Instead of analyzing tons of security logs, security administrators can intuitively determine the current threat level of users and servers via the NGAF GUI.
-What's more, NGAF provides users with essential guidance on how to respond to security threats.
+Instead of analyzing tons of security logs, security administrators can intuitively determine the current threat level of users and hosts via the Network Secure GUI.
+What's more, Network Secure provides users with essential guidance on how to respond to security threats.

 Anti-Ransomware

-Forensic the threat intelligence data collected from the network and endpoint visualize the hidden ransomware process via GUI and provide "one-click quarantine" to eradicate the encryption controlling application from all infected hosts.
+Forensic threat intelligence data, collected from the network and endpoints, visualizes the hidden ransomware process through the GUI and provides "one-click quarantine" to eradicate the encryption-controlling application from all infected hosts.

 Robust Perimeter Security